pdee/pdee/doc/commands-python-mode.rst

 If already at beginning, go one class backward.
 Returns beginning of class if successful, nil otherwise

-When `py-mark-decorators' is non-nil, decorators are considered too.
+When ‘py-mark-decorators’ is non-nil, decorators are considered too.

 py-backward-def
 ---------------